Vault valuation

 10 USDC

 In practice, the 10 USDC will be spread around different yield generating positions.
-It is the responsibility of the Valuation Oracle to properly value those different positions in USDC.
+It is the responsibility of the Valuation Provider to value the positions in the underlying asset of the vault, in the above example in USDC.

 A 2-steps procedure